 Are you looking for materials to practice these memory strategies?

-Constant Therapy allows patients to practice several tasks targeting visual working memory (Picture Matching and Face Matching), nonverbal auditory memory (Environmental Sound Matching), and verbal working memory (Word Matching and Sound Matching).
+Constant Therapy allows patients to practice several tasks targeting visual working memory (Match pictures and Match faces), nonverbal auditory memory (Match sounds), and verbal working memory (Match written words and Match words you hear).

 To improve carryover of internal memory strategies to environments outside of the therapy session, homework is key.
 Your client can complete these memory exercises as a part of their Constant Therapy home program.